This is a guest post from Koobies Coffee, all about Kona Coffee.

 Where to Buy Kona Coffee

-To enjoy the best quality and flavor of Kona coffee, it is important that you know where to buy.
+To enjoy the best quality and flavour of Kona coffee, it is important that you know where to buy.

 Many will make false claims to advertise their products, so you have to be careful to not fall into

 Generally speaking, you will have two options.
 The first one contains 10% Kona beans.
 The

 more expensive option, which is also more flavourful, is 100% Kona.

 The best place to buy Kona coffee is direct from the source, from where the beans are planted.

 Also, supermarkets in the Big Island are likely to carry real Kona coffee.
 If you happen to be in

 Hawaii, it would be best to take a Kona tour and purchase your coffee straight from the grower